HeardLibrary/digital-scholarship/manage/control/github/pages-urls.md

 Website URL pattern `https://accountname.github.io/repository/path`

 The implication is that if you are going to have a meaningful URL for your site without paying for a custom domain, you would like to have both account and repository names that tell the users something about your site.
-For example, if your name was Junita Schmidt and you were creating you lab website, you might try to get the GitHub account name "schmidtresearch" and set up your website in a repo named "lab".
+For example, if your name were Juanita Schmidt and you were creating you lab website, you might try to get the GitHub account name "schmidtresearch" and set up your website in a repo named "lab".
 That would make the URL for your web homepage: `https://schmidtresearch.github.io/lab/`.

 This URL isn't great, since it requires users to include the subpath `/lab/` in addition to the subdomain name.